 Check out our award-winning Actively Engaged series of textbooks for CEGEP ESL from BokomaruPublications.com.
 On June 8th, 2017, Nicholas Walker, the creator of the Virtual Writing Tutor, was awarded the TESL Canada Innovation Award in Niagara, Canada for his Actively Engaged series of books.
 On June 6th, 2019, he received the AQPC Mention d’Honneur for teaching excellence at Ahuntsic College.
+On November 21, 2019, Professor Walker received the Keith Boeckner Award in recognition of his outstanding contribution to ESL in Quebec, Canada.

 Actively Engaged Together